invzbl3/RestApiApplication/README.md

 Create the application in the development environment of your choice.
 State the reasons for your use of the chosen environment.

-Design the application in such a way that it can be further developed - e.g. replacing the data layer, FE or creating a REST API, etc., adding a separate table for records customers, management of people's roles on the project, etc.
+Design the application in such a way that it can be further developed - e.g.:

+- replacing the data layer;
+- FE or creating a REST API, etc., adding a separate table for records customers, management of people's roles on the project, etc.

 Evaluation method